maximw/tg-wallet-pay/README.md

 ### 5. Create an Order
 Using generated Wallet Pay API proceed the following:
 1. Create an Order.
-2. Send the payLink to your customer to commit the payment.
+2. Choose the appropriate payment link based on the store implementation and show it to your customer:
+    - `payLink` for 'Text Telegram Bot'
+    - `directPayLink` for 'Text Telegram Bot' or [Telegram Web App](https://core.telegram.org/bots/webapps).
+    - for [Telegram Web App](https://core.telegram.org/bots/webapps) use `openTelegramLink(url)` function, not `openLink(url[, options])` (unless you want to open the link in browser)
+    - for 'Text Telegram Bot' use `url` field of regular [Inline Button](https://core.telegram.org/bots/api#inlinekeyboardbutton), not MenuButtonWebApp or anything else
 3. Check the Order status.

-**Only the specified 'customerTelegramUserId' can open 'payLink'.**
+**Only the specified 'customerTelegramUserId' can open a payment page.**

 ### 6. Withdraw the funds
 After the customer confirms the payment, the funds are credited to your Assets and held for 48 hours by default.